 Remember, the legit companies will not call you unless you have requested such an action.
 Furthermore, why would they call you, as they have no way of knowing that your computer has a virus or something like that in the first place?

 Things can happen so quickly and before you know it, you are a victim.
 What do you do?

 Change relevant passwords and usernames as soon as you can.
 If you think that your credit card details may be leaked during the attack call your bank immediately to cancel the card.
 File a complaint with the relevant authorities.
 These are places like the Federal Trade Commision(FTC).

-As the scouts honor, it’s always a matter of being vigilant and aware of what is happening.
-In fact, most of the time it’s about controlling one’s emotions and preventing it from overclouding the judgement.
+As the scout’s honor, it’s always a matter of being vigilant and aware of what is happening.
+In fact, most of the time it’s about controlling one’s emotions and preventing it from becoming overclouded with judgment.

 I always believe that having information in this game, arms one against attacks, very much like a Viking shield protecting him against the heaviest of blows.

 Speaking of learning,

 I hope that you enjoyed this article on fake tech support scams.
 As time goes on, I will be bringing you more news on the latest from the cyber world, and cover topics such as affiliate marketing, online scams and website building.

 Please drop me a comment if you care to share something or just want to say hello.
 Have you been a victim of tech support scams or know someone who has?
 Share your story below.